 Or maybe your goal is to strengthen your relationship with your spouse and lead a better life together.
 Find an image that speaks to that, such as one of two people holding hands and walking down the beach.

 You get the idea.
-Every vision and goal can be represented by an image that makes it much easier to understand and give it a grounding in reality.
+You can represent each vision and goal by an image that makes it easier to understand and gives it a grounding in reality.

 Make sure that you select those images that speak directly to your heart.
 When you look at them, you must feel butterflies in your stomach; they must drive those feelings deep and hard, like a thunderbolt.